affjljoo3581/Samsung-AI-Challenge-for-Scientific-Discovery/README.md

         model.random_seed=[random seed]
 ```

-We recommend to train the model for 5 folds and various random seeds.
-As you know, it is well known that the random seed is critial to the transformer finetuning.
-You can tune the random seed to achieve best result.
+We recommend to train the model for 5 folds with various random seeds.
+It is well known that the random seed is critial to transformer finetuning.
+You can tune the random seed to achieve better results.

-After finetuning the models, use following codes to predict the energy gaps from test dataset.
+After finetuning the models, use following codes to predict the energy gaps through test dataset.

 ```bash
 $ python src/predict.py config/predict/mot-base-pubchemqc.yaml \
         model.pretrained_model_path=[finetuned model path]
 ```

 And you can see the prediction file of which name is same as the model name.
-You can submit the single predictions or average them to get the result of ensemble.
+You can submit the single predictions or average them to get ensembled result.

 ```bash
 $ python utilities/simple_ensemble.py finetune/*.csv [output file name]